Psykotikism/Mutant_Tanks/README.md

  */
 forward void ST_Ability(int client);

+/* Called when a Tank is about to throw a rock.
+ * Use this forward to trigger anything when
+ * the Tank is gonna throw a rock.
+ *
+ * @param client		Client index of the Tank.
+ */
+forward void ST_AbilityThrow(int client);

 /* Called when the config file is loaded.
  * Use this forward to load settings for the plugin.
  *
  * @param savepath		The savepath of the config.
- * @param limit			The limit for how many Super Tank type
+ * @param limit			The limit for how many
+ *							Super Tank types' settings
- *							settings to check for.
+ *							to check for.
- * @param main			Checks whether the main config or a
+ * @param main			Checks whether the main config
+ *							or a custom config
- *							custom config is being used.
+ *							is being used.
  */
 forward void ST_Configs(char[] savepath, int limit, bool main);

+/* Called when someone dies.
+ * Use this forward to execute anything when
+ * a survivor or Tank dies.
+ *
+ * @param client		Client index of the player.
+ */
+forward void ST_Death(int client);

+/* Called when a Tank is incapacitated.
+ * Use this forward to execute anything when
+ * a Tank is about to die.
+ *
+ * @param client		Client index of the Tank.
+ */
+forward void ST_Incap(int client);

 /* Called when the Tank's rock breaks.
  * Use this forward for any after-effects.